 AC Students impacts your student through two environments every Sunday: Transit and InsideOut.
 One of these is large group, where students first meet to interact in games and vibrant worship with their own live band, as well as to learn from inspirational speakers.
 The goal of large group is to set up fun and meaningful discussions in small group.

 Small groups provide the fuel that drives students to make good choices during the week.
 Ideally led by two adult leaders and a high school mentor, each small group includes students from the same school grade, geographic area, and gender.
-This gives them the opportunity to develop a group of Christian friends close to home, which leads to further encouragement and accountability.
+This gives them the opportunity to develop a group of friends close to home, which leads to further encouragement and accountability.
 Students enjoy getting together outside of church with their Small Group Leaders and small groups for community service, personal/spiritual growth, and additional fun.
-Our goal is that each small group remains together for the duration of middle school.
+Our goal is that each small group remains together for the duration of middle school and high school.
 On occasion, a group that grows too large will be multiplied to keep relationships personal.
 But don’t worry—friends and former leaders are always around!